-Well, before either a trike or a balance bike, your toddler needs to come along with you often in a kid seat on your bike so he knows what it’s like to feel the wind in his hair and on his face; how it feels to be propelled on a bumpy street or road; you’re handing him a snack as needed; you’re taking him to visit granny or to the zoo, though that’s often the same thing; or just on a spin up the road to fetch the mail.
+Well, before either a trike or a balance bike, your toddler needs to come along with you often in a kid seat on your bike so they know what it’s like to feel the wind in their hair and face; how it feels to be propelled on a bumpy street or road; you’re handing them a snack as needed; you’re taking them to visit granny or to the zoo, though that’s often the same thing; or just on a spin up the road to fetch the mail.
 Riding is modeling good behavior, right, new daddy or momma?
-Make it so he’s happiest when he gets on the bike with you; what is better than to instill than a lifelong love of riding a bike?
+Make it so he’s happiest when they get on the bike with you; what is better than to instill a lifelong love of riding a bike?
 That’s being a parent and one day when you look back, you will be proud of yourself.

 No matter what happens, you need to keep your toddler close to you at all costs.
-That kiddie seat teaches them about balance, it also teaches them about biking which is just like breathing, a foundational physical experience – a lesson to all of us as parents, teachers: learn by doing, lead by example, and just leap right in, put them on the seat and go.
-Most important – warm clothing, including gloves, even when you don’t wear them for you; their little hands get cold in the breeze.
-And snacks, did I mention that?
-A warm fed kid is a happy toddler who will associate being on a bike with pleasure.
+That kiddie seat teaches them about balance, it also teaches them about biking which is just like breathing, a foundational physical experience – a lesson to all of us as parents, and teachers: learn by doing, lead by example, and just leap right in, put them on the seat and go.
+Most important – warm clothing, including gloves, even when you don’t wear them yourselves; their little hands get cold in the breeze.
+Also snacks, did I mention that?
+A warm-fed kid is a happy toddler who will associate being on a bike with pleasure.
 Don’t forget the snacks.

-So – then he needs both a trike and a balance bike, which is good I would say.
-The trike is his first experience at self propelled locomotion.
-Get an old fashioned upright one, maybe a nice old rusted one from a neighbor.
-Wipe the rust off, clean it up a bit.
+So now they need both a trike and a balance bike, which is good I would say.
+The trike is their first experience of self-propelled locomotion.
+Get an old-fashioned upright one, maybe a nice old rusted one from a neighbor.
+Wipe the rust off, and clean it up a bit.
 Tape up the torn seat.
-Show him how to use the pedals.
-He’s going to tip it over eventually.
+Show them how to use the pedals.
+No matter what happens, they are going to tip it over eventually.
 That’s ok.
-Make sure he’s in a reasonably safe place.
+Make sure they are in a reasonably safe place.
 No stairs, no cars, no charging dogs.
 Once your toddler gets started with balance bikes, only then will you learn the real difference between a trike and a balance bike.
 The benefits of balance bikes can get addicting once you get used to them.

 Same thing with the balance bike – maybe even take them both with you to the park or tennis court.
 Balance bikes have come a long way since the first iteration of very costly ones made from wood by sincere authentic bearded men in plaid shirts.
 You can get some cheap plastic ones, or I’ve even seen some made with recycled cardboard; watch out for rain with the cardboard ones, I’d think.
-Put the seat low so your kid can sit with his legs bent at the knee maybe 30 degrees and feet on the ground.
-Let him push off and glide it around.
+Put the seat low so your kid can sit with their legs bent at the knee maybe 30 degrees and feet on the ground.
+Let them push off and glide it around.
 They’ll put their feet down as needed.
-If you’ve been riding with him, he knows what the motion will feel like.
+If you’ve been riding with them, they will know what the motion will feel like.
 Steering is the tricky part, usually.

 So – not using pedals is hard, rolling along on the balance bike is hard.
 Pedaling is hard, using the trike.
 Here’s the secret to teaching both, learning both; and this is key to being a parent, to being a teacher; don’t make learning a chore for them or you.
 It’s magic, which we all know doesn’t exist; you’re an illusionist, a fabulist, a parent.

-Like any good magician: use misdirection – teach them, let them learn how to use the pedals or balance as a secondary part of the GAME of CHASING their dad or mom – “chase me!” “try to catch me!” – or in the case of my son, an extreme case, just like….his mother! – “try to run me down” was the best game to teach him without him being aware he was learning how to pedal, how to steer, how to balance, how to be on his own, independent.
+Like any good magician: use misdirection – teach them, let them learn how to use the pedals or balance as a secondary part of the GAME of CHASING their dad or mom – “chase me!” “try to catch me!” – or in the case of my son, an extreme case, just like….his mother! – “Try to run me down” was the best game to teach them without them being aware they were learning how to pedal, how to steer, how to balance, and how to be on their own, independently.